Codepath

 1) If the current node is None, return an empty list.

-2) If the current node has a right child, return a list with the current node's value followed by the result of recursively calling the function on the right child.
+2) Return a list containing the current node’s value, followed by the result of recursively calling the function on the right child.

 ⚠️ Common Mistakes